pjungwir/postgres-temporal-talk/slides.md

 Note:

+- If we're doing queries of course we want joins.
+  - As I like to say, if you can't do joins all you have is a spreadsheet.
+- But joins are where things start to get hard.
+  - Ad hoc solutions uninformed by the research fall down right around here.
+  - You really want a principled approach to storing and querying temporal data.
 - Here you have two tables from a hospitality system.
+  - I'm more or less stolen this example from some researchers in Switzerland & Italy:
+    - Anton Dignös
+    - Michael Böhlen
+    - Johann Gamper
+    - apologies for my atrocious pronunciation
-  - One for price, since that changes based on weekends, holidays, Valentine's Day.
+  - One table for price, since that changes based on weekends, holidays, Valentine's Day.
   - Another for reservations: when is each guest staying.
   - Now we want to see what each stay costs.